tiredofit/docker-unit/README.md

 ```bash
 docker exec -it (whatever your container name is) bash
 ```

+### Controlling Configuration

+Once inside the container - there is a utility `unit-control` that will allow you to perform various configuration functions such as:

+  - `show` Configuration
+  - `import` a file to configureation
+  - `edit` in place running configuration with editor such as `nano` (set via `$EDITOR`)
+  - `test` if the control socket is able to be accessed
+  - `clear` all the running configuration
+  - `stats` show statistics of the running instance and applications

 ## Support

 These images were built to serve a specific need in a production environment and gradually have had more functionality added based on requests from the community.